 The exhibition shows photography and videography pieces, installations, sculpture and Finnish ryijy rugs.
-The work deals with gender, identity development and experiences with discrimination, but also liberation, pleasure, intimacy and caring.
+The artworks deal with gender, identity development and experiences with discrimination, but also liberation, pleasure, intimacy and caring.

-Some of the artists will be presenting their own work, dealing with personal identity issues: The exhibition will serve as the premiere of Artor Jesus Inkerö’s video, in which he ponders the ideal home of a queer person.
-In her video piece, Illusia Juvani unabashedly demands space for her own femininity.
-Emma Sarpaniemi poses in embraces with her friends, showing the friendship and trust between girls in her photography.
+Some of the artists will be presenting works dealing with personal identity issues: The exhibition will serve as the premiere of Artor Jesus Inkerö’s video, in which they ponder the ideal home of a queer person.
+Illusia Juvani demands unabashedly space for their own femininity in their video piece.
+Emma Sarpaniemi poses in embraces with her friends, showing the friendship and trust between women in her photography.

 Some of the exhibition pieces take a documentary approach: Heidi Lunabba’s work is made up of collectively curated material from a workshop held at WAM.
 In a series of photographs by Jenni Holma, non-binary people explain how they cope with the expectations of society.
 Minna Havukainen’s video piece presents persons from the BDSM community sharing thoughts on what it means for them to be kink.